ezekg/xo/README.md

 Pretty cool, huh?

 ## Fallback values
-You may specify fallback values for matches using the ternary operator, `$i?:value`, where `i` is the index that you want to assign the fallback value to.
+You may specify fallback values for matches using the elvis operator, `$i?:value`, where `i` is the index that you want to assign the fallback value to.
 The fallback value may contain any sequence of characters, though anything other than letters, numbers, dashes and underscores must be escaped; it may also contain other match